akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 which are the default to be called after and before restarts, so we cannot distinguish from inside the actor whether it was started for the first time or restarted.
 This is usually the right thing to do, the purpose of the restart is to set the actor in a known-good state, which usually means a clean starting stage. **What actually happens though is that the `preRestart()` and `postRestart()` methods are called which, if not overridden, by default delegate to `postStop()` and `preStart()` respectively**.
 You can experiment with overriding these additional methods and see how the output changes.

-For the impatient, we also recommend looking into the @ref[supervision reference page](../general/supervision.md) for more in-depth details.
+For the impatient, we also recommend looking into the @ref:[supervision reference page](../general/supervision.md) for more in-depth details.

 # Summary